The key elements of high-converting subscriptions for Shopify

 Some of the most successful businesses we’ve worked with are those who invest time into the steps their customers take before subscribing.

 Rather than receiving one bag of coffee per week maybe the customer would prefer to receive four bags at the beginning of every month in a single shipment.
 Maybe they would also like to prepay for six shipments in advance to get a discount or for their convenience.
 How about allowing them to cancel or skip shipments any time?
-Giving the customers more control over the frequency and billing of their subscription increases the chances they’ll actually subscribe.
+Giving the customers more control over the frequency and billing of their subscription increases the chances they’ll actually subscribe — and stay subscribed.

 We developed Bold Subscriptions so you can easily build custom flows for any type of business.
 Whether you’re offering supplements based off recommendations from a detailed health questionnaire, or a simple monthly coffee delivery, Bold Subscriptions can provide a solution.

-Knowing customers could potentially be adding several items to their cart, you don’t want them spending a long time selecting options for every product they add — this might be confusing and cause shoppers to abandon their order.
+Knowing customers could potentially be adding several items to their cart, you don’t want them spending a long time making their selections — this might be confusing and cause shoppers to abandon their order.

 So if you offer products with lots of options, avoid distracting customers from their journey to the checkout with a complicated flow.
 Instead, give them a quick option to subscribe and choose their billing plan.